Zhu Lan Qing: Technique

 Zhu Lanqing's project is developed from existing photographs, and references Deleuze's concept of the "arborescent" in the title.
 Here, the "lateral roots" are elements other than the main subject of the photograph, often captured inadvertently by the photographer, and sometimes with greater significance.
 The images here are selected from the project's first series "Photographs within Photographs."

-Works in the "landscape / quotidian" section deal with the familiar themes of urbanization and development, intriguing handmade photobook, which traces her return to her coastal hometown in Fujian province, perhaps best connects the themes of landscape, quotidian, and memory in this section.
+Works in the "landscape / quotidian" section deal with themes of urbanization and development.
+Her handmade photo book, which traces her return to her coastal hometown in Fujian province, connects the themes of landscape, quotidian, and memory in this section.